Repairs to Private Rented Property

 If your home is in a state of disrepair which may be affecting your health and safety, you should contact your landlord first, in writing, to give him/her the opportunity to put it right.

 If you are unsure if your landlord is responsible or if you have reported the problem and they won't carry out repairs, you can contact the Council's Housing Standards Team for advice by email to firstname.lastname@example.org or telephone 01494 732013.

 The Council can carry out an inspection of a private rented house where it receives a complaint from a tenant., but we do need to tell your landlord before we visit.

-House conditions are assessed using a risk assessment procedure called the.
+House conditions are assessed using a risk assessment procedure called the Housing health and safety rating system (HHSRS).
 If unacceptable hazards are found, the council may take action to require your landlord to carry out works to make the property safe.